Frank Carson

-Hugh Francis Carson KSG (6 November 1926 – 22 February 2012) was a Northern Irish comedian and actor from Belfast.
+Hugh Francis Carson KSG (6 November 1926 – 22 February 2012) was a comedian and actor from Belfast, Northern Ireland.
 He was best known for being a regular face on television for many years from the 1970s onwards, appearing in series such as The Comedians and Tiswas.
 His trademark line was "It's the way I tell them!".
 Carson was a member of the entertainment charity the Grand Order of Water Rats.

 Early life

 Carson was one of six children born to a working-class Catholic family from the inner-city Belfast locality known as the Half Bap (now called Cathedral Quarter).
 He attended St Patrick's Elementary School.
 The family later moved to 94 Corporation St in the Little Italy area, close to Sailortown.
 Carson worked as an electrician and later a plasterer in the building trade.
 Carson's family were of Italian descent, with his grandmother hailing from Sicily.
 In his early days Carson was a choirboy at St Patrick's Catholic church on Donegall Street.

 Carson spent three years in the British Army's Parachute Regiment, mainly in the Middle East in the late 1940s.
 During his service he shot dead an armed terrorist.
 He himself was shot in the leg and on another occasion narrowly escaped death when a bomb went off outside a cinema.
 The seven RAF men he was with were all killed.
 He also assisted with the clear up after the King David Hotel bombing in Jerusalem and made 40 parachute descents.